How to Become a Teacher in Mississippi

 American Board for Certification of Teacher Excellence (ABCTE)

 American Board for Certification of Teacher Excellence (ABCTE) is approved by the Mississippi Department of Education as a route to full teacher licensure.
-For this route, candidates need to hold a Bachelor's Degree and a dedication to the field of education.
+For this route, candidates need to hold a bachelor's degree and a dedication to the field of education.

 Keep in mind that alternate route candidates are also required to pass one of the approved Praxis II subject area tests for the chosen alternate route program.
-See the Mississippi Educator Licensure, Alternate Route Programs website to find approved alternate route subject areas and more information on components of each program.

-Pass the Required Tests for Mississippi
+Pass the Exams Required for Teacher Certification in Mississippi

 The next step to becoming a teacher in Mississippi is passing the required exams.